-Phirni is a delicate and delectable rice pudding from India, scented with rose water and cardamom.
-My delicious vegan phirni uses almond milk.
+Phirni is a delicate Indian rice pudding scented with rose water and cardamom.
+My delicious vegan phirni recipe uses almond milk.

-Muslim cuisine is known for its use of rich spices, fragrant herbs and delicate stocks: exactly the stuff of a food lover's dreams.
-Growing up in Bombay, I was lucky to have many Muslim friends.
-Luckier still, they had moms who liked to feed greedy little girls.
-In fact, some of my most delicious gastronomic memories from India are of the foods I ate at the home of my friend Shahnaz, whose mother was a fabulous cook and made the best biryani I have ever tasted, or the lunch box that my schoolmate Rashida would share with me.
+Indian Muslim cuisine is known for its use of rich spices, fragrant herbs and delicate stocks.
+Some of my most delicious childhood memories from India are of the foods I ate at the home of my friend Shahnaz, whose mother was a fabulous cook and made the best biryani I have ever tasted, or the lunch box that my schoolmate Rashida would share with me.

 But if Indian Muslim cuisine is in a class of its own, Indian Muslim sweets are out of this world.
 One such out-of-the-world dessert I want to share with you today is Phirni, or Firni.

-I shall never forget the first time I had Phirni, sold by one of the many food vendors who feed hungry travelers on India's trains.
-I had never tasted anything quite so delicious, I remember thinking.
-We were traveling in north India and the Phirni was served in an unglazed clay dish with a narrow base that tapered outward to a wide mouth-- kinda like a big Diwali diya.
-The clay, I later learned, absorbs some of the fluid from the Phirni and helps it set, contributes a very special flavor of its own, and also helps keep the Phirni cool -- important because this is one Indian dessert that should always be served chilled.
+The first time I ate phirni was in north India.
+It was served in an unglazed clay dish with a narrow base that tapered to a wide mouth-- kinda like a big Diwali diya.
+The clay, I later learned, absorbs some of the fluid from the phirni and helps it set, contributes a very special flavor of its own.
+It also helps keep the Phirni cool -- important because this is one Indian dessert that should always be served chilled.

-Traditionally Phirni is of course made with milk but my vegan, dairyfree version is made with almond milk that I made myself with blanched almonds.
+Traditionally Phirni is made with milk but my vegan, dairy-free version is made with almond milk.
 That's because I wanted the flavor of the almond milk and its texture to be really delicate in order to retain the pure flavor of the original dish.
-You can try this with storebought almond milk if you'd rather, but I would advise putting in the extra work and doing it yourself.
+You can try this with store-bought almond milk if you'd rather, but I would advise putting in the extra work and doing it yourself.
 You can also just buy blanched almonds which would make things much easier.
 Or, for a variation, you could try using cashews which are also delicious in Indian sweets as a dairy substitute.

 This is also a really healthy recipe, for a dessert.
-A serving has only 186 calories and it actually scored an A-minus on the Calorie Count recipe analyzer-- how's that for good eats?
+A serving has only 186 calories -- how's that for good eats?

 More delicious vegan desserts